ivannakolesnyk/ivannakolesnyk.github.io/README.md

 # Mocha Nooka Cafe - Online Shop

-This project is a part of the IDATA2301 Web technologies course at NTNU.
+This project is a part of the IDATA2301 Web technologies and IDATA2306 Application development courses at NTNU Aalesund.
 It's an online store for Mocha Nooka Cafe, a fictional coffee shop located in the heart of the city.
 The web shop emulates a real-life coffee shop where customers can view and purchase a variety of products, including different types of coffee, tea, sweets, and coffee accessories.

 ## About Mocha Nooka Cafe